 Transitioning Youth comprise a special category of eligibility and priority for services.
-Through the Governor's Transitioning Youth Initiative the DDA, in collaboration with the Division of Rehabilitative Services (DORS), has been able to fund supported employment and other day services for eligible graduating students who otherwise may not have received DDA services.
+Through the Governor's Transitioning Youth Initiative, the DDA, in collaboration with DORS, has been able to fund supported employment and other day services for eligible graduating students who otherwise may not have received DDA services.

 Without the Initiative, students leaving the school system would be placed on a lengthy waiting list for adult services.
 The Governor's Transitioning Youth Initiative earmarks funds in the DDA budget for eligible students leaving school, regardless of the severity of their situation and their relative need for immediate services.

-For an individual to be eligible for the Governor's Transitioning Youth Initiative (GTYI) he or she must be found fully eligible as developmentally disabled.
-The "DD" eligibility criteria states that the person has a severe chronic disability that:
+For an individual to be eligible for the Governor's Transitioning Youth Initiative he or she must be found fully eligible as developmentally disabled.

 - Is attributable to a physical or mental impairment, other than the sole diagnosis of mental illness, or to a combination of mental and physical impairments;